 The course is presented as a live webinar on the second Tuesday of each month, at 8:00 am Pacific time for 90 minutes.
 The webinars are recorded and accessed on this page for those who cannot make the sessions.
 Watch Great Books Webinars from past year.

-Faculty: Each year, Dr. Garrison and Dr. Gyorgyi Szabo will choose six books they consider “great” and will examine each one, sometimes in dialogue with a specialist.
-This year they are joined by guest faculty, Andrew Harvey, PhD (Hons) and Caroline Myss, PhD.
+Faculty: Dr. Garrison and Dr. Gyorgyi Szabo selected six books they consider “great” and examined each one, sometimes in dialogue with a specialist.
+In 2019 they are joined by guest faculty, Andrew Harvey, PhD (Hons) and Caroline Myss, PhD.

 – Describe the qualities which distinguish a literary work as a “Great Book.”